- Home

 September 12, 1955…3K, NBC’s First Color Studio Inside 30 Rock Debuts

-On this day (also a Monday), in 1955, Studio 3K debuted as NBC’s first “non-experimental“* in-house color facility.
+On September 12,1955, Studio 3K debuted as NBC’s first “non-experimental“* in-house color facility.
 It was created by combining historic Studio 3H, television’s first home, and radio Studio 3F.
-The debut broadcast was of “The Howdy Doody Show”, and 3K became Howdy’s premenant home, making it the first ever daily color broadcast. *In 1951, RCA/NBC equipped Studio 3K with experimental color equipment for a year’s worth of testing monitors, cameras and rack equipment and mostly closed circuit programs were done from 3H until The Colonial Theater was leased and became the home of all the color broadcasts, starting in March of 1953…so, technically, Studio 3H was the first live color studio inside 30 Rock.
+The debut broadcast was of “The Howdy Doody Show“, and 3K became Howdy’s permeant home, making Howd Doody the first ever daily color broadcast. *In 1951, RCA/NBC equipped Studio 3K with experimental color equipment for a year’s worth of testing monitors, cameras and rack equipment and mostly closed-circuit programs were done from 3H until The Colonial Theater was leased and became the home of all the color testing and broadcasts, starting in March of 1953…so, technically, Studio 3H was the first live color studio inside 30 Rock.

 Below is the detailed history of Studio 3H, how it came to be, and what it became.
 Did you know 3K was the home of the famous Kraft Kitchen?
 That is were all the Kraft commercials came from, and why the third floor always smelled great.
 Enjoy and share! -Bobby Ellerbee